rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

-- I would report the case first to the **ambassador** of the company to seek a peaceful resolution.
-Once all diplomatic efforts have been exhausted and no progress has been made, the last thing I would do is to **leave immediately** before it gets too late.
+- I would first analyze what type of violation the company has committed in accordance with the National Labor Code.
+This will be coordinated to the **ambassador** of the company through diplomacy and dialogue to seek a peaceful resolution for the benefit of all parties involved in the long run.

 #### **What do you think our company/organization could do better?**